A Leading Educator in Computing

 wish to pursue graduate work in information technology.

-The Master of Science in Computing is designed for both recent graduates as well as the working professional.
+The Master of Science in Computer & Information Sciences is designed for both recent graduates as well as the working professional.
 To allow for maximum flexibility in scheduling, all courses are offered in the evening.

 Students in the graduate program have the opportunity for specialization by choosing one of two available concentrations: